-LiveAuctioneers (liveauctioneers.com) is one of the best such websites.
+LiveAuctioneers (liveauctioneers.com), for example, is one of the best such websites.
 They follow over 3000 international auction houses and are especially good for keeping tabs on smaller local and regional firms.
 It's free to join; all have to do is sign up.
 Once you're signed up and signed in, go to your "dashboard" or personal account page and create what's called an "alert".
-You can create as many alerts as you want, but the main one you want to create is for your name (if you're an artist) or the names of artists you want to keep track of (if you're a gallery).
+You can create as many alerts as you want, but the main one you want to create is for your name (if you're an artist) or the names of artists you want to keep track of (if you're a collector or gallery).
 Every time a work of art comes up for sale at an auction followed by LiveAuctioneers that matches one of your alerts, you'll be automatically notified by email.
 It's just that easy.
 Then you can take a look the art, the auction, and decide what if anything you want to do about it.

 (art by Ara Peterson)

 - How to Buy Art on Instagram and Facebook

 More and more people are buying more and more art online all the time, not only from artist websites or online stores, but perhaps even more so, on social media ...

 In order to collect art intelligently, you have to master two basic skills.
 The first is being able to...